halogenjs/model/Readme.md

 //  }
 ```

-This has obvious implications - you can't, by default, use attribute names with periods in.
-You can, however, disabled this functionality
+Support for dot notation means that you can't have attribute names with full stops.
+An additional option has been provided to deal with this:

 ```javascript
 m.set("foo.bar.lol", "hello", { ignoreDotNotation: true });